Non-uniform Stability of Damped Contraction Semigroups: Preliminaries

-In order to pass from the resolvent estimate~\eqref{eq:ABBresestimate} to sharp rates of decay for the semigroup $\SGB$ we make use of the following theorem from~\citel{RozSei19}{Thm.~3.2} (see~\citel{BorTom10}{Thm.~2.4} for the case where $M(s)$ is a polynomial).
-A measurable function $M\colon\R_+\to(0,\infty)$ is said to have \emph{positive increase} if there exist constants $\alpha,s_0>0$ and $c_\alpha\in(0,1]$ such that
+In order to pass from the resolvent estimate~\eqref{eq:ABBresestimate} to sharp rates of decay for the semigroup $\SGB$ we make use of the following abstract result from~\citel{RozSei19}{Thm.~3.2}; see~\citel{BorTom10}{Thm.~2.4} for the case where $N$ is a polynomial.
+Recall that a measurable function $N:\R_+\to(0,\infty)$ is said to have \emph{positive increase} if there exist constants $\alpha,s_0>0$ and $c_\alpha\in(0,1]$ such that